ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 and is noticeable and amusing that they are
 the ones who most declare against the character
 of the paper they beg.
 They comprise those
-who complain of the lack of news aud th
+who complain of the lack of news aud the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_jacob_ver01:data:sn84026784:00414186993:1871120901:0184/pct:56.536232,13.917081,12.478261,31.699417/!600,600/0/default.jpg"/>
 </td>